The effectiveness of interventions aimed at increasing hand washing in healthcare workers—a systematic review by Naikoba S, and Hayward A

 Literature Analysis

-The study has conducted literature review using numerous verified sources: Computerized databases of medical literature (CINAHL, MEDLINE, EMBASE, & Cochrane Library), and Screening of reference lists of studies and official documents.
-The study was conducted by obtaining valuable data from numerous sources to show the effectiveness of interventions in handwashing of healthcare workers.
-The author also made efforts for identifying unpublished documents by contacting the experts in the field.
+The study has conducted a literature review using numerous verified sources: Computerized databases of medical literature (CINAHL, MEDLINE, EMBASE, & Cochrane Library), and Screening of reference lists of studies and official documents.
+The study was conducted by obtaining valuable data from numerous sources to show the effectiveness of interventions in the handwashing of healthcare workers.
+The author also made efforts for identifying unpublished documents by contacting experts in the field.
 The keyword for this research is “Handwashing” (Naikoba & Hayward, 2001).
 The authors performed data extraction to get the required information from the sources.
-The study involved the literature from 21 other studies that are based on promoting handwashing among healthcare worker.
-The second study that I have selected as a reference for my research explores the reasons for poor hand conditions among the healthcare workers due to lack of information that poor hand conditions cause infections (Erasmus et al., 2009).
+The study involved the literature from 21 other studies that are based on promoting handwashing among healthcare workers.
+The second study that I have selected as a reference for my research explores the reasons for poor hand conditions among healthcare workers due to the lack of information that poor hand conditions cause infections (Erasmus et al., 2009).

 Results